DaveBitter/minor-webdev_real-time-web/README.md

 This will emit the current amount of users that are online on the app on the event of a user that connects or disconnect.

 #### ```top tags (on event)```
 This will emit the top clicked hashtags by users every X amount of seconds.
-The information will be queried on the MongoDB and only emmited if the data is diffrent than the previous emit.
+The information will be queried on the MongoDB and only emitted if the data is different than the previous emit.

 #### ```new tagstream (stream)```
 This will emit the latest posts for the selected hashtag per user every X amount of seconds.